Q: Why should I hire Dr. Debra Felix instead of another educational consultant?

 Q: Do you do test prep?

 No. Whereas I am very familiar with the tests and can advise you on which one(s) to take when and whether or not you need test prep, my services focus on the admissions process.
 However, I am happy to help you decide if you need test preparation and which type of test preparation to use based on your location, strengths, needs, preferences, and budget.
+I refer clients only to the best tutors in the country.

 Q: I do not live in the DMV (D.C., Maryland, Virginia) area.
 Can you still work with me?